Sunny-Qin-0314/Coborg-Platform/franka_ws/README.md

 Ensure that the franka robot is on, and that you are connected to it via an ethernet port.
 Follow the instructions found in the /tutorial folder "Franka-Lab1.pdf"

-In Coborg-Platform/franka_ws:
-First run the setup bash script:\
+These commands are relative to: `Coborg-Platform/franka_ws` Run this script to catkin_make and pip install all dependencies by pasting this into :\
 `./franka_setup_1.sh`

-Once that completes run the startup script:\
+Once that completes you no longer need to make the environments and can run the robot using this script:\
 `./franka_startup_2.sh`

+If you want to open a new terminal instance in the franka virtual environment with the correct catkin directories sourced run:\
+`./franka_new_terminal.sh`

 GUI:
 ------